xiulinyang/Aspect_Detection/Fixed Prompt LM Tuning/README.md

 --model_dir, Path to Pretrained model
---score, evaluation method including bert and bleu, default='bleu' --number_prompt,the number of prompt preceding the test sentence, default=3 --model_name, The name of the LM including gpt2 and gptneo, default='gpt2'
+--score, evaluation method including bert and bleu, default='bleu' --number_prompt,the number of prompt preceding the test sentence, default=3 --model_name, The name of the LM including gpt2 and gptneo, default='gpt2', choices ='gpt2' or 'gptneo'
  ```
  **Example:**
  ```